gruntwork-io/cloud-nuke/README.md

 Every source file in this project should be formatted with `go fmt`.

 ### Releasing new versions
+We try to follow the release process as deifned in our [Coding Methodology](https://www.notion.so/gruntwork/Gruntwork-Coding-Methodology-02fdcd6e4b004e818553684760bf691e#08b68ee0e19143e89523dcf483d2bf48). _This document is only visible to Gruntwork employees currently._

+#### Choosing a new release tag
+If the new release contains any new resources that `cloud-nuke` will support, mark it as a minor version bump (X in v0.X.Y) to indicate backward incompatibilities.

+This is because since version v0.2.0 `cloud-nuke` has been configured to include automatically new resources (opt-out vs opt-in), which is inherently not backwards compatible.
+As such, we have decided to mark the addition of new nuked resources as backward incompatible to provide better signals for users when we introduce a new resource.

-To release a new version, just go to the [Releases Page](https://github.com/gruntwork-io/cloud-nuke/releases) and create a new release.
+#### To release a new version
+Go to the [Releases Page](https://github.com/gruntwork-io/cloud-nuke/releases) and create a new release.
 The CircleCI job for this repo has been configured to:

 1. Automatically detect new tags.
 1. Build binaries for every OS using that tag as a version number.
 1. Upload the binaries to the release in GitHub.

 See `.circleci/config.yml` for details.

-#### Choosing a new release tag
-If the new release contains any new resources that `cloud-nuke` will support, mark it as a minor version bump (X in v0.X.Y) to indicate backward incompatibilities.

-This is because since version v0.2.0 `cloud-nuke` has been configured to include automatically new resources (opt-out vs opt-in), which is inherently not backwards compatible.
-As such, we have decided to mark the addition of new nuked resources as backward incompatible to provide better signals for users when we introduce a new resource.

 ## License